googleapis/repo-automation-bots/packages/canary-bot/README.md

 Instructions are provided in [googleapis/repo-automation-bots](https://github.com/googleapis/repo-automation-bots/blob/master/README.md) for deploying and testing your bots.

-This bot uses nock for mocking requests to GitHub, and snap-shot-it for capturing responses; This allows updates to the API surface to be treated as a visual diff, rather than tediously asserting against each field.
+This bot provides a testing ground for changes to other bots.
+Principally, it allows us to test and deploy changes to gcf-utils and other harness frameworks before deploying it to our bots.

+The bot's only functionality is to respond to an issue in which the title includes 'canary-bot test' with the bots list of current dependencies.

 ## Running tests: